Kinds of Pronouns - 6th Grade Grammar

 He won the top award for winning three races.

-The second place winner was she.
+The second-place winner was she.

 Use the objective case, me, you, him, her, us, them, for pronouns that are direct and indirect objects and objects of a preposition.
 Object pronouns are in the objective case.

-Andrew gave him the pen.
+Joe gave him the pen.

 I handed him the award.